oconnor663/bao/docs/spec.md

 ## Variants

-Bao is intended to be a "one size fits most" hash function, and callers aren't encouraged to tweak the parameters.
-However, one of the reasons tree hashes haven't been nearly as broadly standardized as regular hashes, is that it's hard for all applications to agree on a perfect parameter set.
-In that light, it's somewhat inevitable that someone's going to want to make changes.
-This section is a set of suggestions for how to adjust the underlying BLAKE2 parameters, to avoid collisions between different versions of the tree.
+Bao is intended to be a "one size fits most" hash function, and callers shouldn't usually need to tweak the parameters.
+However, one of the reasons tree hashes aren't as broadly standardized as regular hashes, is that it's hard for all applications to agree on a perfect parameter set.
+In that light, it's inevitable that some applications will try to make changes.
+With the goal of at least keeping those changes consistent, here are a couple of quasi-official, discouraged-but-not-entirely-forbidden changes that some callers might make.

 The **hash length** and **inner hash length** should always be set together.
 For example, if you require a variant with 64 bytes of output instead of 32, set both of those parameters to 64.

-The **max leaf length** can be adjusted if you require shorter or longer leaves.
-Smaller leaf sizes could potentially allow shorter messages to benefit from parallelism.
-Longer leaf sizes could potentially reduce the parent noded overhead.
-The potential benefits are fairly small in both cases, though, and the vast majority of applications shouldn't need to make these adjustments.
+The **max leaf length** can be adjusted if you require shorter or longer chunks.
+A smaller chunk size could allow shorter messages to benefit from parallelism.
+A longer chunk size could reduce the parent noded overhead.
+The potential benefits are small in both cases, though, and again the majority of applications shouldn't need to make any adjustments.
+Note that changing the leaf length should not affect the max depth parameter; that parameter is based on the counter size without including any assumptions about chunk size.

-If you require a different size for the input byte count, set **max depth** appropriately.
-For example, if you use a 64-bit integer, set max depth to 64.
-If you use a 256-bit integer, set max depth to 255 (the largest value supported by BLAKE2).
-Note that this is independent of the max leaf length.
-Technically increasing the max leaf length lowers the max depth as well, but it's cleaner to keep the two separate in the parameter set.

 ## Design Alternatives